ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 While we could intentionally inject variance like this and spam submit, there isn't much merit in being the contestant who submits the most times.
-In particular, the mixed strategy scores ≈7921.5 on average (the average of `SALET`'s score and `REASTS` score) which is worse than `SALET`'s score of 7920 by itself.
+In particular, the mixed strategy scores ≈7921.5 on average (the average of `SALET`'s score and `REAST`'s score) which is worse than `SALET`'s score of 7920 by itself.
 What if we could find a way to outperform the `SALET` strategy *on average*?
 After all, just because `SALET` is optimal for *Wordle* doesn't mean its optimal for *Hyper-Wordle*.